 THE EXPERIENCE MEKONG SHOWCASES

 Every year, six members of the Experience Mekong Collection (EMC) are recognized as Experience Mekong Showcases – one of each country and category.
-In the past three years, we selected the experiences that best showcases sustainable and inclusive travel in the Greater Mekong Subregion and inspires travelers and businesses to get engaged and make an impact on communities.
-In 2021, for the second time, we have opened voting of the Experience Mekong Showcases to the public.
-Please see the announcement here.
+In the past three years, we selected the experiences that best showcases sustainable and inclusive travel in the Greater Mekong Subregion and inspires travellers and businesses to get engaged and make an impact on communities.

 In partnership with Thailand-based Mahidol University, we feature one innovative business per country in the Experience Mekong Showcase via a case study and raise awareness of best practices to build capacity.